KlickyMao/emqx-enterprise-docs-en/cli.rst

 cluster
 -----------

-Cluster Multiple EMQ X nodes (processes):
+Manage EMQ X nodes (processes) in a cluster:

 +-----------------------+-----------------------------+
 | cluster join <Node>   | Join the cluster            |